Cescualito/Cescualito/README.md

 ## Professional career 🧠

-Curious by nature, I would define myself as an enthusiastic scientist who finds it essential to conceive research as **indivisible to its social context**.
-After a BSc in Biomedical Sciences ([UAB](https://www.uab.cat/)) and a research MSc in Neurosciences ([UvA](https://www.uva.nl/)), I am currently doing my PhD at [UCT's Neuroscience Institute](https://neuroscience.uct.ac.za/).
-I am mainly involved in longitudinal neuroimaging studies in resource-limited settings, to investigate **how early life factors impact brain development** in children.
-Overall, I am an experienced researcher in paediatric MRI, HIV, and malaria, as well as implementation research and training for capacity building in malaria-endemic countries.
+Curious by nature, I am an enthusiastic scientist who sees research as **inseparable from its social context**.
+With a BSc in Biomedical Sciences ([UAB](https://www.uab.cat/)) and a research MSc in Neurosciences ([UvA](https://www.uva.nl/)), I'm currently pursuing my PhD at [UCT's Neuroscience Institute](https://neuroscience.uct.ac.za/).
+My focus is on longitudinal neuroimaging studies in resource-limited settings, exploring **how early life factors shape children's brain development**.
+Experienced in pediatric MRI, HIV, and malaria research, I have also been involved in training and implementation research to strengthen capacities in malaria-endemic countries.

 <br>